 - Aids greatly in weight management because it allows you to feel full faster and eat less.

 Potassium helps the body get rid of excess sodium reducing fluid build-up.
-These help keep systolic and diastolic blood pressure lower 9.
+These help keep systolic and diastolic blood pressure lower helping with heart health 7.

-According to Harvard Health, a number of studies have shown a connection between low potassium levels and high blood pressure 10.
+According to Harvard Health, a number of university health studies have shown a connection between low potassium levels and high blood pressure 8.
 The more potassium, the more sodium your body will lose.

-- Overnight oats contain 100 mg of magnesium per 100 grams
+- Overnight oats contain more magnesium per 100 grams.

 Magnesium helps control the following: